The category of reduced orbifolds in local charts: Reduced orbifolds, groupoids, and pseudogroups

 be a representative of $\mc U$ indexed by $I$.
 We define

 Then

 is a complete pseudogroup on $V$.
 The associated groupoid

-is the \'etale Lie groupoid we shall associate to $Q$ and $\mathcal V$.
+is the proper effective \'etale Lie groupoid we shall associate to $Q$ and $\mathcal V$.
 Note that this groupoid depends on the choice of the representative of the orbifold structure $\mc U$ of $Q$.
-A groupoid which arises in this way we call \textit{atlas groupoid}. \end{specialcase}
+A groupoid which arises in this way we call \textit{atlas groupoid}.

+If $(Q,\mc U)$ is a second-countable orbifold, then we can choose $\mc V$ to be countable and the associated atlas groupoid has a second-countable base.
+Whenever dealing with second-countable orbifolds in the following, we will assume that the chosen representative of the orbifold structure is countable. \end{specialcase}

 \begin{example} Recall the orbifolds $(Q,\mathcal U_i)$ $(i=1,2)$ from Example~\ref{notcompatible}, and consider the representative $\mathcal V_i \sceq \{V_i\}$ of $\mathcal U_i$.
 Proposition~2.12 in \cite{Moerdijk_Mrcun} implies that